how to clean a guitar

 Sudden changes in temperature and humidity can negatively affect your instrument, but with a little inspection we can detect and resolve many of them.

-With the guitar in your hands, slide your thumb and index finger over the edge of the neck, if you notice that the ends of the frets stick out, it is that the wood has contracted too much, the air has caused the wood to contract.
+With the guitar in your hands slide your thumb and forefinger over the edge of the fretboard, if you notice the ends of the frets sticking out then the wood has contracted, too much air has caused the wood to contract.

 We have two possibilities, to use a humidifier inside the case of our guitar or to use a humidifier for the room where we have the instrument, either of them is good to get the right atmosphere.